work-assist-pc/privacy-policy/erp/index.md

 ## PRIVACY POLICY — ERP EXTENSION

+## What leaves your PC
+Some features ask you to sign in with your Google account so they can work.
+After that, the extension keeps a note of:
+- your work email address to which your premium subscription is tied;
+- feature diagnostics data.

 ## Privacy Concerns
-- No personal data is collected or stored.
-- No data is sold to or shared with any other organisations or entities.
+- Nothing is sold or shared with outside companies.
 - There is no advertising.
+- No personal correspondence is ever read or stored.

+## The error log
+There is a feature error log inside the extension, only used to diagnose bugs and issues.

+## Where this extension works
+The extension is primarily created to augment 3 websites: erp.gologity.com, mail.google.com and web.telegram.org.
+There are also minor secondary improvements to truck-tracking websites that are often used in the industry.

 ## Generating an email response
-The feature that generates an email response reads the load number from your Gmail search or subject line so it can pull the right load from ERP.
-It doesn't read email bodies.
-Nothing from your emails is stored anywhere.
+After signing in to your Google account, this feature can generate an email response based on the status of an ERP load.
+It does not read or store your Gmail emails, conversations, or messages.

 ## The AutoHotkey companion
 The extension ships with an optional AutoHotkey script for the Zoom Windows app.